-Our sound system crackle problems seem finally to have been solved with the installation of a new mixer.
-I am hoping soon to repair the hearing aid loop which has not been operative for some time.
-There are some other minor improvements to the sound system to be made and we have the budget to do these.
-I will action as soon as possible.
+I have repaired the hearing aid loop which had not been operative for sometime.
+There are some other minor improvements to the sound system to be made, such as additional speakers and a better Bluetooth transmitter and we have the budget to do these.
+I am auctioning these at present.

 Communication and Outreach